iamwpj/naive-cnn-identifier/readme.md

 ## Structure

 > [!NOTE]
-> Model training is not synced.
+> Model training data is not synced, but a pre-trained model _is_.

 * [saves](./saves/) – contains the saved trained `keras` model.
 * [reports](./reports/) – results of previous runs and testing.